rainbowdashlabs/sql-java/README.md

 Using prepared statements is crucial when writing user input into your database.\
 Prepared statements will protect you from SQLInjection.
 They will also improve performance because the database can cache these statements better.\
 They will also ensure that your value is interpreted correctly.
-So your string stays a string, and your integer stays a integer.
+So your string stays a string, and your integer stays a, integer.

 You can see a prepared statement below. don't think about the SQL query itself for now.\